How would you go about counting a jar full of coins/bills like this one?

 Now, lets factor the expression.

-Now, let on the new expression, .
+Now, let (or the same number you used before) on the new expression, .
 We have, as before.

 Therefore, the value of the expression has not been altered during this process.